 - I’m a huge believer in the use of writing to improve thinking.
 It’s an important part of my own thinking/learning process.
 One of my goals for my AP Bio course is to help students become deep biological thinkers.
 Journaling is how I help my students to get there.

 - Journaling helps reduce fragmentation.
 By reflecting on their learning, and on the journal itself, students bind together the many disparate facts they’ll learn in your class into a meaningful whole.

 - Writing is an important AP Bio skill.
 In May, a big part of what your students will be tested on is their ability to express their understanding of biology in written form.
 Look at the AP Biology Science Practices.
 Now think about how students are going to show that they can argue from evidence, ask questions, explain concepts, describe data, and so on.
 It’s all going to be in writing.

 - A journal can be highly motivating.
 While it’s obviously assigned work (linked to an extrinsic goal of getting a good grade), part of my goal is to shift my students’ motivation from extrinsic motivation to intrinsic motivation.
-Here’s why journal writing in intrinsically motivating.
+Here’s why journal writing is intrinsically motivating.

 - It’s something that students feel ownership of.
-It’s their learning journal, not just one of dozens or hundreds of disconnected assignments that students hand in.
+It’s their learning journal, not just one of the dozens or hundreds of disconnected assignments that students hand in.
 Over time, it can be a record of the intellectual journey that students go on as they progress through your AP Biology course.

 - It’s public.
 Students are writing not just for me, but also for one another.